irmen/prog8/docs/source/programming.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines, and currently all floating point operations are specific to the Commodore-64.
+Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines, and currently all floating point operations are specific to the Commodore 64.
 This is because routines in the C-64 BASIC and KERNAL ROMs are used for that.
 So floating point operations will only work if the C-64 BASIC ROM (and KERNAL ROM) are banked in.